twosigma/satellite/README.md

 2. Satellite provides a REST interface for interacting with the Mesos master whitelist.
 The whitelist is a text file of hosts to which the master will consider sending tasks.
 Satellite ensures that update requests are consistent across the Mesos masters.
+See `Whitelist` below for a more detailed explanation of the model for interacting with the whitelist.

 3. Satellite can provide a REST interface for accessing cached Mesos task metadata.
 To be very clear, Satellite does not cache the metadata, simply an interface to retrieve it, if it has been cached.
 This is useful if you have persisted task metadata to get around the weak persistence guarantees currently offered by Mesos.
 This feature is optional.

+### Whitelist

+As we said above, the Mesos whitelist is a text file of hosts to which the master will consider sending tasks.
+Satellite adds two additional conceptual whitelists to the mix:

+1. A managed whitelist: Hosts that have been entered automatically in response to your Riemann configuration.
+2. A manual whitelist: If a host is in this whitelist, its status overrides that in the managed whitelist.
+This is to allow manual override.
+The interface to this whitelist is in the PUT and DELETE REST endpoints.

+A periodic merge operation merges these two to the whitelist file that Mesos observes.

 ## Requirements